Kenya tea producers turn over a new leaf as prices stumble

 Now however, between conveyor belts whizzing tonnes of Kenya's mainstay CTC into heaving sacks, huge rollers also gently and slowly massage green leaves under the watchful eye of workers, all freshly trained in the art of what is known as orthodox tea production.

-It has been costly shifting into orthodox, and a cultural change for workers and farmers, said Antony Naftali, operations manager at Gitugi, in Nyeri some 85 kilometres (52 miles) north of Nairobi.
+It has been costly shifting into orthodox, and a cultural change for workers and farmers, said Antony Naftali, operations manager at Gitugi, in Nyeri some 85 kilometres north of Nairobi.

 But the risk was necessary: prices for stalwart CTC at auction nosedived 21 per cent in 2018-2019 compared to the prior financial year, underscoring the urgency to diversify and extract more from every tea bush.

 "We have relied for so many years on traditional CTC.
 But the price has dropped.
-We want to reduce the pressure... but also, to explore this new market," Mr Naftali told AFP.
+We want to reduce the pressure... but also, to explore this new market," Mr Naftali said.

 The humble cuppa is a pillar of the economy: one in 10 Kenyans depends on the tea industry, according to the Kenya Tea Development Agency (KTDA), which represents 650,000 smallholder farmers by selling and marketing their tea.